The Brochs of Coigach

 A haven of comfort with the most incredible views

 Going by the comments in the visitor’s book, one guest seemed unsure if the Broch was something out of James Bond Film or Lord of the Rings.
 A happy medium between the two seems about right – the exterior drystone walls and turf roof concealing a cosy but luxurious interior with contemporary styling and comforts.

 The smaller of the two – Scál’s Broch – has one bedroom and a large open plan kitchen, dining room and sitting area with a wood burning stove.
 The bathroom houses a sauna and freestanding bathtub.
 Each room feels extremely spacious with impressively high ceilings, particularly in the bedroom – you soon forget that your tucked in to the side of a small hill.

-Gille Buidhe’s Broch is larger in size with two bedrooms and two sitting rooms so well-suited for couples who want that bit more space.
+Gille Buidhe’s Broch is larger in size with two sitting rooms so well-suited for couples who want that bit more space.

 Wonderful works of art